Maskot / Getty Images

 • No rewards program

-Who should skip: Those who cannot fit the $35 annual fee into their budget or would like to establish an early relationship with a major credit issuer should skip.
+Who should skip: If you can’t fit the $35 annual fee into your budget or would like to establish a relationship with a major credit issuer early on in the credit rebuilding process, you may want to skip this one.

-Discover it Secured: Best for cash back rewards
+Discover it Secured Credit Card: Best for cash back rewards

 Why we picked it: The Discover it® Secured Credit Card is easily one of the best all-around secured credit cards on the market, and its potentially high credit limit is just one selling point.
 While its $2,500 maximum credit limit (with a matching deposit) is not the highest available, it’s more than double that of many secured cards, including the Capital One Platinum Secured Credit Card ($1,000 maximum).

-The card’s most compelling feature, though, is its cash back rewards program – a rare sight among credit-building cards.
-You’ll earn 2% cash back at gas stations and restaurants on up to $1,000 in purchases each quarter (then 1%) and 1% cash back on all other purchases.
+The card’s most compelling feature, though, is its cash back rewards program — a rare sight among credit-building cards.
+With the Discover it Secured Credit Card, you earn 2 percent cash back at gas stations and restaurants on up to $1,000 in purchases each quarter (then 1 percent) and 1 percent cash back on all other purchases.
 Plus, Discover will match all the cash back you earn at the end of your first year.

 Pros